-The Department of Education, Skills and Employment carries out workforce research on skilled occupations in the Australian labour market.
+The National Skills Commission carries out workforce research on skilled occupations in the Australian labour market.
 The research results provide information about workforce shortages at the state, territory and/or national level.

 The National Skills Commission's workforce shortage research program covers more than 80 skilled occupations on an annual basis.

 A paper outlining the methodology used in this research, including definitions for each rating, is available.